matn7/Google-Platform-Notes/flashcard/Kubernetes.md

 central to Kubernetes and allows for greater scalability and ease of management.

-14. NEW SECTION - AUTOSCALING
+NEW SECTION - AUTOSCALING.

 1) What is Autoscaling in Kubernetes and Why is it Important?
 Answer: Autoscaling in Kubernetes refers to the automatic adjustment of the number of Pods or nodes in a Kubernetes cluster, based on the workload's demands.
 This is crucial for efficiently managing resources, ensuring application performance, and reducing costs.
 Autoscaling helps in handling traffic spikes and reducing resources during low usage.

-2) Explain Horizontal Pod Autoscaling (HPA) in Kubernetes.
+2) Explain Horizontal Pod Autoscaling (HPA) in Kubernetes?
 Answer: Horizontal Pod Autoscaling (HPA) automatically scales the number of Pods in a deployment, replica set, or stateful set based on observed CPU utilization or other select metrics.
 HPA adjusts the number of Pods in a replication controller, deployment, or replica set based on observed CPU utilization or, with custom metrics support, other metrics.